Isla Carroll & Percy E. Turner Professor of New Testament & Early Christianity

 Areas of Teaching

-New Testament; Christian Origins; Early Christianities; Apocryphal Literature; History of Christian Thought; Sexuality and Christianity; Early Jewish and Christian Mysticism; Nag Hammadi Literature; Classic Gnostic Studies; Coptic Language.
+New Testament; Christian Origins; Early Christianities; Apocryphal Literature; History of Christian Thought; Sexuality and Christianity; Early Christian Mysticism; Nag Hammadi Literature; Classic Gnostic Studies; Coptic Language.

 About Professor DeConick